jconsoli/brcdapi/README.md

 # brcdapi

-The brcdbapi library is intended for programmers who will be scripting in Python to interface directly to the RESTConf API in FOS.
+The brcdbapi library is intended for programmers who will be scripting in Python to interface directly to the RESTConf API in FOS in support of SAN automation applications.
 Since JSON is used, FOS must be at v8.2.1c or higher.

 * Performs low level error checking and re-transmit of requests when applicable
 * Converts empty lists to an empty list.